Twinkal-Parmar27/-Daily_Work/Linux/threads.md

 	pthread_join(thread,NULL);
 	pthread_mutex_destroy(&lock);
 }
-#Implement a C program to create a thread that calculates the square of a number?
+//Implement a C program to create a thread that calculates the square of a number?
 #include<stdio.h>
 #include<pthread.h>
 #include<stdlib.h>